mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 One powerful star system or 2–3 systems of various power and prestige.

-15 Duke Your Grace, followed by the prefix ‘of’ and the name of the subsector or sector over which the
+15 Duke Your Grace, followed by the prefix 'of' and the name of the subsector or sector over which the
 Duke (or Duchess) presides.
 For example, Your
 Grace, the Duke of Aramis.